-She is currently working on Lonerlust: A Poet’s Memoir a nonfiction narrative about desire and travelling alone searching connections between landscapes, culture, and human experience.
+Janette is currently working on her book Lonerlust: A Poet’s Memoir, a nonfiction narrative about desire and travelling alone searching connections between landscapes, culture and human connection.